Tower of Babel: Genre

 The Tower of Babel is a type of myth known as an etiology, which is intended to explain the origin of a custom, ritual, geographical feature, name, or other phenomenon—namely the origins of the multiplicity of languages.
 The confusion of tongues (confusio linguarum) resulting from the construction of the Tower of Babel accounts for the fragmentation of human languages: God was concerned that humans had blasphemed by building the tower to avoid a second flood and so God brought into existence multiple languages, rendering humanity unable to understand each other.
+Phillip Sherman noted that Yahweh appears as a curious God, and must be on-scene to be informed about human activities, as well as feeling threatened by the building of the tower, potential of humanity, or what it represents to his intentions for creation.

 Prior to this event, humanity was stated to speak a single language, although the preceding Genesis 10:5 states that the descendants of Japheth, Gomer, and Javan dispersed "with their own tongues".
 Augustine of Hippo explained this apparent contradiction by arguing that the story "without mentioning it, goes back to tell how it came about that the one language common to all men was broken up into many tongues".
 Modern scholarship has traditionally held that the two chapters were written by different sources, the former by the Priestly source and the latter by the Jahwist.
 However, that theory has been debated among scholars in recent years.

 Themes

 The story's theme of competition between God and humans appears elsewhere in Genesis, in the story of Adam and Eve in the Garden of Eden.
-The first century Jewish interpretation found in Flavius Josephus explains the construction of the tower as a hubristic act of defiance against God ordered by the arrogant tyrant Nimrod.
+The first century Jewish interpretation by Flavius Josephus explains the construction of the tower as a hubristic act of defiance against God ordered by the arrogant tyrant Nimrod.

 There have been some contemporary challenges to this classical interpretation, with emphasis placed on the explicit motive of cultural and linguistic homogeneity mentioned in the narrative (11:1, 4, 6); this reading of the text sees God's actions not as a punishment for pride, but as an etiology of cultural differences, presenting Babel as the cradle of civilization.
+Another view is by Ellen van Wolde, who notes that the ambitions of the tower builders were not directed against Yahweh.
+Arie van der Kooij argues that it is not about human sin nor punishment, but analogous to Mesopotamian etiological literature and addressing the present circumstances of the authors.

+Genesis 11:8 reports that the construction of the tower was incomplete when its builders were dispersed around the world.
+Verse 5, however, has the visiting the tower "which the children of man had built" (perfect tense: בּנוּ).
+Keil and Delitzsch suggest that the tower was therefore "finished up to a certain point" at this stage.